lalsdev/hackers-poulette/README.md

 # PHP Project
 ## Hackers-Poulette Form
-We have to build a form to the name of the company Hackers Poulette. <br> They want to allow their users to contact their support team.
+I have to build a form to the name of the company Hackers Poulette. <br> They want to allow their users to contact their support team.
 My mission is to develop a PHP script displaying a contact form and processing the received answer (sanitize, validate, answer the user).<br>
 You can see the form [here](http://hackers-poulettess.herokuapp.com/index.php).

 ## Motivation behind this?